larry-athey/boilermaker/Instructions/README.md

 The menu options are as follows:

 **0. Set Device Name** - This is where you give your Boilermaker a personalized name.
-This will be displayed in the Web UI and is also used as its hostname when it accounces its presence on your network.
+This will be displayed in the Web UI and is also used as its hostname when it announces its presence on your network.

 **1. Set SSID** - This is where you set the WiFi network name that you want to connect to.